Frequently Asked Questions

 HARD MTN DEW is a new flavored malt beverage (FMB) available in four bold flavors, including MTN DEW, Baja Blast, Livewire, and Watermelon.

 MTN DEW lovers of legal drinking age can experience the bold, citrus flavors of the soft drink they know and love with 5% alcohol by volume (ABV).
 It contains zero caffeine, no added sugar, 2.2g of total carbs, and is 100 calories per 12 oz. serving.

 Where is Hard Mountain Dew sold?

-HARD MTN DEW is available now in IA, TN, FL, OK, AR, MO, MN, VA, Las Vegas, OH, IL, AZ, KY, CT, WY, OR, and VT, with expanded availability to come!
+HARD MTN DEW is available now in IA, TN, FL, OK, AR, MO, MN, VA, Las Vegas, OH, IL, AZ, KY, CT, WY, OR, VT, ID, and CO, with expanded availability to come!
 To find HARD MTN DEW near you, please visit our Product Finder